Think-and-Dev/gitbook-docs-test/docs/rationale/main-concepts.md

 ## Oracle

 It's crucial to the system workflow to have an up to date BTC-USD rate price feed to relay on.
-This is currently achieved by a separate contract so that it can be easily replaced in the future without affecting the MOC system.
+This is currently achieved by a separate contract so that it can be easily replaced in the future without affecting the MoC system.
 See [PriceProvider](priceprovider.md).